willvictor/cookbook/README.md

 # cookbook
 A web application for Chris D and Will V's recipes.
-Includes:
+Built using:
 1. A node.js (express) backend API

     a. using graphql (express-graphql) as a declarative API query language to reduce API footprint for common data fetching and creation